 When you join Congregation Beth Or, you become part of our multi-generational community committed to connecting richly with Judaism and with each other.
 Our size is indeed our strength!
 In our vibrant and diverse community, you will find a wide range of opportunities to engage spiritually, educationally, socially and/or emotionally in Jewish life.
 For all ages and interests, backgrounds and experiences, meaningful connections are waiting for you at Beth Or.

 We are fortunate to have exceptional clergy, and knowledgeable, friendly staff dedicated to guiding each person toward experiences that are personally fulfilling.
 Our professionals work together with many devoted volunteers to continually bring new and exciting ideas to life while paying homage to our traditions.
 Whatever your area of interest, you’ll find many ways to get involved in our Beth Or community.

 Would you like to schedule a tour?
 Do you have general membership questions?
-Contact our Director of Member and Youth Engagement, Jillian Glick, 215-646-5806 x234 or complete and submit the form below.
+Contact our Director of Member and Youth Engagement, Jillian Peskin, 215-646-5806 x234 or complete and submit the form below.

 Are you ready to join?
 Complete and submit the form below.

 “The Cohn family came to Beth Or in 1972 to be a part of a vibrant Jewish Community.
 That community has embraced us and given us the opportunity to make lifelong friends, to express ourselves through volunteering in the many ways that have meant the world to us. and has given us a clergy who always become friends and who inspire us in word and music.” - Andy & Art Cohn